TERMS AND CONDITIONS OF TRADE

 14. Default & Consequences Of Default & Termination

-14.1 Interest on overdue invoices shall accrue daily from the due date for payment until the date of actual payment, at the Default Rate (and such shall compound monthly) after as well as before any judgment.
+14.1 Interest on overdue invoices shall accrue daily from the third day any account is overdue for payment until the date of actual payment, at the Default Rate (and such shall compound monthly) after as well as before any judgment.

 14.2 In the event that the Purchaser’s payment is dishonoured for any reason the Purchaser shall be liable for any dishonour fees incurred by the Seller.